Lineage-org/.github/README.md

 ### Reusable Workflow Security Model

-NixLine follows GitHub's security best practices for reusable workflows by **not defining permissions** in the reusable workflows themselves.
+Lineage follows GitHub's security best practices for reusable workflows by **not defining permissions** in the reusable workflows themselves.
 This gives calling workflows complete control over what permissions to grant.

 ```mermaid
 graph TD